 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
 The Company's credit risk is primarily attributable to cash, accounts receivable and long-term deposit.
 Cash and long-term deposit are held with reputable financial institutions and the United Kingdom Crown, respectively, from which management believes the risk of loss to be minimal.
-Accounts receivable consist mainly of a trade account receivable from one customer and Value Added Tax receivable.
+Accounts receivable consist mainly of a trade account receivable from one customer, value added tax receivable and sales tax receivable.
 The Company is exposed to concentration of credit risk with one of its customers.
 Management believes that the credit risk is minimized due to the financial worthiness of this company.
-Valued Added Tax receivable is collectable from the Government of Northern Ireland.
+Valued added tax receivable is collectable from the Government of Northern Ireland.
+Sales tax receivable is collectable from government authorities in Canada.
 The Company does not have derivative financial instruments.
 No trade accounts receivable balances are past due or impaired.